 An expungement or a sealing of your criminal record will make a difference on job applications.
 It is important your criminal case is evaluated to see if you qualify.

-If you are trying to move on with your life, but your past is not letting you, the team at Mesic Law Firm, can help you get your life back by helping you get your criminal record sealed or expunged.
+If you are trying to move on with your life, but your past is not letting you, the Jacksonville expungement attorneys at The Mesic Law Firm can help you get your life back by helping you get your criminal record sealed or expunged.
 Many people simply do not know that once they are arrested, the police report and court records are a public record.
 This means that anyone can go online or to the courthouse and see these documents.
-Even after your case is dismissed or a not guilty verdict, the record remains public!
+Even after your case is dismissed or a not guilty verdict, the record remains public.

-2. The charge in question must be dropped, dismissed, Nolle prosequi (be unwilling to pursue, or no information filed.
-Call us to discuss your case, and we will help you determine if you qualify to apply for an expungment.
+- The charge in question must be dropped, dismissed, Nolle prosequi (be unwilling to pursue, or no information filed.
+Call us to discuss your case, and we will help you determine if you qualify to apply for an expungement

 If you have ever been adjudicated guilty (convicted as an adult) of a criminal offense, including a criminal traffic offense, such as DUI, or DWLS, criminal ordinance violation, misdemeanor, or felony, you will not qualify for having your record sealed or expunged.
 Call us at (904) 615-8950 to discuss your case.